fusioncharts/dev_centre_docs/chart-guide/standard-charts/bullet-graphs.md

 ## Customize tick/value visibility and position

 In a horizontal bullet graph, tick marks are rendered below the graph by default.
 However, you can render them above the graph.
 In a vertical bullet graph, tick marks are rendered on the right, by default.
 However, you can show them on the left instead.
-You can also the tick marks and the tick values, if you wish.
+You can also the tick marks and the tick values if you wish.
 Use the following attributes to do so:

-* Show tick marks for the graph by setting the `showTickMarks`attribute to `1`.
+* Show tick marks of the graph by setting the `showTickMarks`attribute to `1`.

-* Show tick values for the graph by setting the `showTickValues`attribute to `1`.
+* Show tick values of the graph by setting the `showTickValues`attribute to `1`.

 * Show tick marks and tick values above the graph by setting the value of `ticksBelowGraph`attribute to `0`.